 People that are not involved in ERT can have misconceptions about the role.
 They see a bunch of people “having fun” playing with ropes or the fire truck on training days.

 ERT competitions allow others to see how we may deal with real emergencies on site.
 They are an eye-opener and educational tool for everybody not actively involved in ERT.
-Once they realise what it is really about and how much actual training is required, they see the value and importance in Emergency response teams.
+Once they realise what it is really about and how much actual training is required, they see the value and importance of Emergency response teams.

 Lots of people start getting interested in joining ERT after seeing their team compete.